kuangtianhui/Genome_annotation/README.md

-# rheum scripts
+# scripts for rheum genome project
-a collection of scripts to handle genomics/phylogenomics challenges
+a collection of custom scripts to handle genomic/phylogenomic challenges